ttmarek/rangle-blogs/analytics/README.md

 # Analytics in the Age of JavaScript

+Goals:
+ - something to add to redux-beacon's readme under "motivation"
+ - something to send to people wondering what problems redux-beacon solves
+ - something to generate leads...companies migrating to a SPA that wants the same analytics they had

 Pitch:
 Implementing analytics in SPAs is hard, Redux and global state makes it easier.